 - Many CSS which offers only partial support from Center may impose a burden on states.

-How important are CSS for UPSC Exams?
+How important is CSS for UPSC Exams?

 CSS are an important area for Prelims and Mains.
 UPSC aspirants should keep in mind that there are still many schemes outside the scope of CSS like Central Sector Schemes.
 The government in coming months may announce new schemes as they did with RKSK.
 Aspirants are also advised to keep track of merging or renaming of schemes.
 For example, National Rural livelihood Mission was renamed as Aajivika.
 Also, National Rural Health Mission and National Urban Health Mission were merged together and renamed as National Health Mission.
 Any scheme can be handpicked to frame a question.
 See related questions the 2013 Mains question paper for reference: